 - What were your work and non-work highlights over the past week?

 - Is there anything stressing you out right now?

 - Do you feel like you have a good work/life balance, and are able to disconnect after work?

 Working with a great team makes us feel like we belong, unleashes our creativity, and boosts our performance.
 When checking in on collaboration and teamwork during one-on-ones, it’s important to understand how team dynamics are contributing to performance, how supported individuals are feeling — and especially in a remote or hybrid team, what can be done to improve collaboration.

 - Do you feel like the team is communicating effectively enough?
 If not, what’s standing in the way?

 - Is there a problem on the team that I might not know about?
-What is it?
+What can I do to help?

 - Do you feel like you’re able to stay connected with everyone?
-Is there anything I can do to help?
+How can I help?